 Hostess With the Leastest

-Now if you happen to be hosting a July 4th celebration, why not consider repurposing decorations from other holidays?
-This eco-friendly practice is worth it year-round.
-Who says you can only use white Christmas lights in December?
+If you happen to be hosting a July 4th celebration, why not consider repurposing decorations from other holidays?
+This eco-friendly practice is worthwhile year-round.
+Who says you can only use white holiday lights in December?
 Look for other opportunities around your house.
 Displaying flowers or serving fruits and vegetables from your own garden also helps reduce waste.

 Continuing with the hosting theme, here are several other eco-friendly July 4th options to consider when it comes to food: